Why We Screen for Some Cancers and Not Others

-The benefits of screening tests –finding cancer early or sometimes even preventing it – must be weighed against any risks of the tests themselves.
+The benefits of screening tests – finding cancer early or sometimes even preventing it by removing growths before they have a chance to turn into cancer – must be weighed against any risks of the tests themselves.
 Risks may include anxiety, pain, or other side effects.
 And screening isn’t perfect.
 Sometimes screening misses cancer, and sometimes it finds something suspicious that turns out to be harmless, but must be checked out through additional tests that also carry risks.

 American Cancer Society Screening Guidelines

 The Society’s guidelines for average-risk adults recommend regular screening for breast cancer, cervical cancer, and colon cancer, based on scientific evidence that those screenings save lives.
 Weighing the benefits and risks of screening for prostate cancer and lung cancer is more complicated and must take many factors into consideration.
 Therefore, the American Cancer Society recommends people become informed and make the decision together with their doctor.
 For many other cancer types, researchers continue to conduct studies to learn the best ways to find cancer before symptoms appear.

 - Breast Cancer: Women should be able to start screening at age 40 if they want to.
 All women at average risk of breast cancer should begin yearly screening by age 45.
 At age 55, women can choose to continue with yearly mammograms, or choose to have them every other year.
 Women should talk to their doctor about their own personal risk for breast cancer and about any breast changes they notice.
 Regular mammograms should continue for as long as a woman is in good health.